-▼TCS Indicator Light
+▼TCS/DSC Indicator Light

 This indicator light stays on for a few seconds when the ignition switch is turned to the ON position.
-If the TCS is operating, the indicator light flashes.
+If the TCS or DSC is operating, the indicator light flashes.

-If the light stays on, the TCS may have a malfunction and it may not operate correctly.
+If the light stays on, the TCS, DSC or the brake assist system may have a malfunction and they may not operate correctly.
 Take your vehicle to an Authorized Mazda Dealer.